 Sadly we, as a nation, have been tarred with the brush of being unpleasant visitors to other countries.
 But this perception predominantly comes from pop culture.
 We also spend a lot of time targeting ourselves with this notion.
 Let’s face it, anyone can be friendly or brash, no matter where they’re from.
 But tourism is a great source of income for any country and we are perfectly capable of being pleasant guests.

 Europe’s rich and incredibly diverse history has influenced North American nations since their birth.
 American-European cultures are prolific and the pride that comes with these heritages is flaunted by many.
 Visiting the homelands of our European ancestors or exploring neighboring countries is highly recommended, especially if you have a focus on the historical side.
-Our quick guide will give you some tips for when and where you choose to visit.
+This quick guide from https://travelernews.net will give you some tips for when and where you choose to visit.

 Will I need a travel visa?